 - Creation of a campus-like feel with a quad, dramatic archway onto campus and landscaping, all in keeping with the collegiate Gothic style of architecture that elevates our students’ expectations.

-As planned gifts — bequests, charitable trusts, life insurance, retirement assets, and so on — to Fenwick are documented, those benefactors are recognized by inclusion in the Bernacki Society.
-Fr.
-William Bernacki, O.P. was a Dominican Friar for 67 years and served the Fenwick community for many years in several different capacities.
-He recently passed away.
-We expect to see continued excellent growth in the Bernacki Society during The Centennial Campaign and beyond.
-For more information about the benefits of planned giving and/or the Bernacki Society, please contact Jean Johnson, Senior Director of Major Gifts and Planned Giving: firstname.lastname@example.org, 708-948-0308.
+Documented planned gift intentions to Fenwick are recognized by the benefactor’s inclusion in the Bernacki Society.
+Over the past two or so years over 20 new benefactors have joined the Bernacki Society.
+We expect to continue to see excellent growth in the Bernacki Society during The Centennial Campaign and beyond.
+For more information about the benefits of planned giving and/or the Bernacki Society, please contact Jean Johnson, Senior Director of Major Gifts and Campaign Manager: firstname.lastname@example.org, 708-948-0308.

-If you would like more information about The Centennial Campaign, please call (708-948-0350) or email Chris Ritten, Vice President of Institutional Advancement at Fenwick High School (email@example.com).
+If you would like more information about The Centennial Campaign or have any questions, please contact Jean Johnson or Chris Ritten, V.P. of Institutional Advancement: email@example.com,

 Make a Pledge to the Centennial Campaign